 - Sourcing of employees and contractors must first be at local level and if not locally available, regional or national options should be considered.
-Deviations from this practice must be justified. - Inform employees about parameters and requirements for references upon employment. - Provide managerial references for unofficial training or skills transfer when conducted. - Relative to their responsibilities, provide on-farm training for all staff involved in irrigation management, including but not limited to: - Correct agricultural techniques - Emergency procedures - System monitoring for problem identification - System maintenance - Relative to their responsibilities, provide on-farm training for all staff involved in pesticide application / agrochemical, including but not limited to: - $\circ~$ The safe transport, handling and storage of pesticides - Warning and advice pictograms commonly used on pesticide labels - o Disposal of leftover pesticide and or pesticide containers - Ensure first-aid and fire-fighting training for a portion of the workforce.
+Deviations from this practice must be justified. - Inform employees about parameters and requirements for references upon employment. - Provide managerial references for unofficial training or skills transfer when conducted. - Relative to their responsibilities, provide on-farm training for all staff involved in pesticide application / agrochemical, including but not limited to: - The safe transport, handling and storage of pesticides - \circ $\,$ Warning and advice pictograms commonly used on pesticide labels $\,$ - Disposal of leftover pesticide and or pesticide containers - Ensure first-aid and fire-fighting training for a portion of the workforce.